George Carr Round: Schools

+Legislator and continued civic activist

 In 1874, Prince William County voters elected Round as their delegate to the Virginia General Assembly (a part-time position).
 He succeeded lifetime resident (and delegate to the Virginia Constitutional Convention of 1868 but single-term Delegate) Benjamin F. Lewis (1816–1878), son of William Montgomery Lewis (1793–1867).
 Although (or because) Round proposed legislation to establish teacher training colleges across Virginia, he was not re-elected.
 Confederate veteran and farmer James R. Purcell succeeded him (again for one term).

-Nonetheless, Round stayed in the area, and became a booster—planting shade trees along Manassas' streets, donating land to build the county courthouse in Manassas (after considerable controversy it moved for the fourth time westward, from centrally-located Brentsville, which lacked railroad access) and helped preserve historic Bel Air mansion.
+Nonetheless, Round stayed in the area, and became a booster—planting shade trees along Manassas' streets, donating land to build the county courthouse in Manassas (after considerable controversy it moved for the fourth time westward, from centrally located Brentsville, which lacked railroad access) and helped preserve historic Bel Air mansion.
 Round also donated land for sisters Fannie and Eugenia Osbourn to establish their higher school which became the Manassas Institute (the county's first high school) in 1906, two years before the state-mandated free public high school education.
 Round also helped Manassas host the 8th district teacher training college.
 It added courses in agriculture, domestic science, teacher training and even commerce in 1915 similar to those offered African American children at the private Manassas Industrial School for Colored Youth founded by Jennie Dean two decades earlier (on whose board Round also sat, and served as its legal advisor).
 The "Ruffner School and Manassas High School" Building would close in 1926, when overcrowding threatened its state accreditation so a new brick Osbourn High School was built and named after the early teachers.
 Round also served as president of the Virginia School Trustee Association in 1906, and helped establish an agricultural extension service for Prince William county.
 He also helped establish the local Manasseh Lodge of Masons in 1875, and served as its first secretary.